AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 result from low level assembly programmed parts missing the assembly directives aimed at populating the symbol table flags and fields.

-Both cases are typically harmless and easy to deal with once identified and analyzed, so information about them is only emitted on demand and not by default in every coverage report for any object level criterion. |gcv|
+Both cases are typically harmless and easy to deal with once identified, so information about them is only emitted on explicit request, not by default.
-provides the :option:`scan-objects` command to help there, which expects the set of object files to examine on the command line, as a sequence of either object file or :term:`@listfile argument`, and reports about the two kinds of situations described above.
+|gcv| provides the :option:`scan-objects` command for this purpose, which
+expects the set of object files to examine on the command line, as a sequence of either object file or :term:`@listfile argument`, and reports about the two kinds of situations described above.